ksxnodeapps/fun-little-utilities/packages/iterate-evented-stream/README.md

   * `removeListener`

 * Iteration stops when the `EventEmitter` emits `'close'` or `'error'`
-  * If it emits `'close'`, iteration is consider completed.
+  * If it emits `'close'`, iteration is considered completed.
   * If it emits `'error'`, iteration throws the emitted error.

 ```javascript